 ApparatusCompaction factor apparatus consists of trowels, hand scoop (15.2 cm long), a rod of steel or other suitable material (1.6 cm diameter, 61 cm long rounded at one end ) and a balance.

-SamplingConcrete mix is prepared as per mix design in the laboratory
+SamplingConcrete mix is prepared as per mix design in the laboratory.

-(I)Place the concrete sample gently in the upper hopper to its brim using the hand scoop and level it.
+- Place the concrete sample gently in the upper hopper to its brim using the hand scoop and level it.

-(ii) Cover the cylinder
+- Cover the cylinder.

-(iii) Open the trap door at the bottom of the upper hopper so that concrete fall in to the lower hopper.
+- Open the trapdoor at the bottom of the upper hopper so that concrete fall into the lower hopper.
 Push the concrete sticking on its sides gently with the road.